-The undeclared major is transitional in nature, but advising and academic programming provide the framework found in any traditional major.
-The undeclared student will be assigned an experienced and trained academic advisor from the college faculty and administration who will assist the student in selecting courses from the core curriculum that fit individual interests and expose the student to various academic courses and career options.
-Prior to arrival at Saint Vincent, the undeclared student will complete an advising survey in order to share individual interests and talents to assist advisors with the development of the first semester schedule.
-Throughout the first year, the undeclared student will attend the majors fair, panel discussions, and other academic programming designed to help the student select a major.
-In addition, during the first semester, the undeclared student will enroll in a one-credit, major exploration and career course to learn more about a variety of academic paths.
-The advisor will monitor the student's progress, help with future course selection, and ultimately assist the undeclared student with the selection of a traditional academic major.
+The undeclared major is transitional in nature, but advising and supervision provide the framework found in any traditional major.
+On arrival at Saint Vincent, the undeclared student will be assigned an experienced and trained academic advisor from the college faculty who will assist the student in selecting courses from the core curriculum of the College which fit individual interests and expose the student to various academic courses and career options.
+The advisor will continue to monitor the student's progress, help with future course selection, and ultimately assist the undeclared major in the selection of a traditional academic major.
 In order to complete requirements for the selected major, the student will declare a major no later than the spring semester of the sophomore year.